g-x-w/semantic_change_ID/README.md

 # Identifying Sources of Semantic Change
 This is a repository for code to be used in the research project into a computational method for identifying sources of semantic change carried out during the Summer of 2020 by Gary Wei with the Cognitive Lexicon Lab (CLL) in University of Toronto.

-Contribution and push access will be granted to Professor Yang Xu and John Xu of the CLL.
+Contribution and access will be granted to Professor Yang Xu and John Xu of the CLL.

 ## Dataset:
 Looking at using a dataset of primary sources to track frequency of target words across different sources and timeframes during the SARS-CoV-2 pandemic.
 The dataset is available from: